 Organic Link Score

-This is a keyword difficulty metric specific to Ahrefs.
+This is a keyword difficulty metric that’s only used by Ahrefs.
 It’s based on the number of links to the top 10 ranking posts for a keyword.
 The higher the score, the more linking potential there is.
 You can use this metric to prioritize topics that are likely to generate a high volume of links.

 Total Traffic Value